oracle-livelabs/em-omc/enterprise-manager/emcc/em-monitoring-overview/em-monitoring-overview.md

      ![click on analysis mapping](images/event-compression/analysis-mapping-selected.png " ")

-14. The following pop-up appears.
-Here you can see the individual events that are compressed into the incident based on the policy that you created.
+14. Here you can see the individual events that are compressed into the incident based on the policy that you created.
 It also shows more information of the incident details such as the incident summary, when it was created and the incident rule that created it.

      ![analysis mapping details](images/event-compression/analysis-bar-details.png " ")